 closed: 1st January, 1st May, 17th May, 11th November, 25th December

 The Old Town of Saint-Tropez, known as “La Ponche” is the historic centre of this seaside resort town.
 The most picturesque area of Saint Tropez sits between the waterfront promenade and the Place des Lices.

-Luxury is a big part of Saint Tropez, and that`s why glamour and glitz comes with a high price-tag.
+Luxury is a big part of Saint Tropez, and that`s why its glamour and glitz comes with a high price-tag.
 A pedestrian zone of narrow alleyways, now lined with spectacularly over-priced cafes, restaurants, small shops and designer boutiques, is more famous for all the trappings of a millionaire lifestyle than historical significance.
-A haven for the rich and famous is surely a place with bohemian vibes.
-It is a gorgeous spot to spend an afternoon exploring La Ponche, but if you prefer a typical the South-of-France shopping experience, head to Place des Lices, the Place aux Herbes or the Halle aux Poissons (the daily fish market which sells fish to locals and the town`s finest restaurants).
+A haven for the rich and famous is undoubtedly a place with bohemian vibes.

 PLACE DES LICES

 Next Place des Lices, also known as Place Carnot, can be found within a short walk of the Old Port and the Annonciade Museum.
 This lovely square turns into a traditional Provençal market on Tuesdays and Saturday mornings.
-The place where you can enjoy village atmosphere that has not changed even though Saint Tropez has become one of the most exclusive locations in the world.
-The vibrant scene of colourful stalls filled with fresh fruit & vegetables, Provençal deliciousness, flowers, an antiques and art is possibly one of the most chic farmers markets.
+The place where you can enjoy the village atmosphere that has not changed even though Saint Tropez has become one of the most exclusive locations in the world.
+The vibrant scene of colourful stalls filled with fresh fruit & vegetables, Provençal deliciousness, flowers, antiques, and art is possibly one of the famous farmer’s markets.